Caltech-IPAC/kete/docs/tutorials/neatm.rst

     )

     # Define some observing geometry, this can be calculated using orbital
-    # propagation code in neospy.
+    # propagation code in kete.
     distances = np.linspace(0.1, 6, 1000)
     sun2obj_vecs = [[r, 0, 0] for r in distances]
     sun2obs_vecs = [observer] * len(sun2obj_vecs)